Dealing with unwanted feelings can be a very tricky thing. It can often lead to upsets and a lot of unhappiness in relationships between people.

 You will notice from the above list, that these activities, when taken to the extreme, are detrimental to one’s health and are often destructive to other people also.

 So why is it that so little is known about feelings?
 Why aren’t emotions discussed in school?
-And why are so few people looking to the cause of their feelings rather than being at the effect of them?
+And why are so few people looking for the cause of their feelings rather than being at the effect of them?

 The primary reason for this lack of awareness and education on this subject is because up until recent times, very little was really known about our emotional natures – and it is also a highly explosive and controversial subject.